 The inputs to the 3D graph could be:

-- block based FFT math
+- Block based FFT math (FFT history with time)

 - STFT math

-- block based CPB math
+- Block based CPB math (CPB with time)

-- 3D rainflow counting
+- 3D rainflow and Markov counting

 Please also note that 3D view might not be available on computers which doesn’t have DirectX installed or the graphics card doesn’t support 3D features required from graph.